davea42/libdwarf-code/CODINGSTYLE.md

 may be open at the same time in a single program (dwarfdump or user code) so static data will eventually be a bug.
+### Argument Lists

+Beginning February 2023 we are moving to presenting argument lists with no space between any pointer * and the immediately following argument name.
+And with such lists mostly lining up the names
+(with the first argument usually not lined up with anything).

+	functionname(Dwarf_Debug x,
+        Dwarf_Off   *out_value,
+        Dwarf_Error *error)

 ### Tools that help